 Craig currently focuses his practice on intellectual property litigation.
 His experience includes multiple phases of litigation such as electronic discovery, motion practice, deposition preparation and damages.
 His specific area of expertise is the history of patent law and its application to current practice.
 He also has authored law review articles on both the history of patentability under Section 101 and patent damages under Section 284.

-He started his Shook career in the Business Litigation Practice, working on a contract dispute between a major national retailer and one of the largest issuers of credit cards.
-He then moved to the Intellectual Property Section where he worked to protect copyright holders from online infringers.
-He also worked in the Pharmaceutical & Medical Device Litigation Division on several projects, including a large product liability MDL involving one of the world's largest drug manufacturers.
+He started his Shook career in the Business Litigation Practice Group working on a contract dispute between a major national retailer and one of the largest issuers of credit cards.
+Next, he moved to intellectual property where he worked to protect copyright holders from online infringers.
+He also has handled several pharmaceutical and medical device matters, including a product liability MDL involving one of the world's largest drug manufacturers.

-Craig M. Edgar, Patenting Nature: GATT on a Hot Tin Roof, 34 Washburn L.J.
+Craig Edgar, Patenting Nature: GATT on a Hot Tin Roof, 34 Washburn L.J.
 76 (1994).